AtlasAttack/RustAlerts/README.md

 If you plan on using this for your server, adding |RustAlerts| somewhere in your server's title or description will help app users find your server.

 # License
-You are free to download, use, and modify Rust Alerts for personal use.
-Reuploading or distributing modified copies of the plugin require express consent.
+You are free to download, use, and modify Rust Alerts for your own use.
+Reuploading or distributing copies of the plugin require express consent.